 Teaching assistantships in most SAIC studio and academic departments are available to graduate students.
 Semiannual application deadlines (April for summer and fall and November for winter and spring) and information on how to apply is posted online and emailed to graduate students in the spring and fall.

 Federal Work-Study eligibility is not required for TA positions.
 Three to six hours of class time per week is required along with additional preparation time outside of class.
 Being a TA is a great way to build valuable teaching experience.
-Contact the Career + Co-op Center for more information about teaching assistantships.
+Contact the Career and Professional Experience (CAPX) office for more information about teaching assistantships.

 Teaching Assistantship B (assisting an instructor): $12/hour